meltyourface/blank/posts/Mystical-practices/Astral-Projection-and-Psychic-Amplification-Ritual/index.md

 ## The Rite of Psychic Genesis

-Objective: To amplify innate psychic talents through an intricate ceremonial rite of mystical symbols, herbs, incantations, and diverse esoteric disciplines.
+**Objective**: To amplify innate psychic talents through an intricate ceremonial rite of mystical symbols, herbs, incantations, and diverse esoteric disciplines.

-Preparation:
+**Preparation**:

 1. Purification Ritual:
    a.
 Cleanse the ritual space with sage or palo santo, walking clockwise around the perimeter, allowing the smoke to permeate the area.